 However, rebuilding a marriage isn’t necessarily going to be a process of ongoing improvement, full of successful outcomes.
 Sometimes it might get a little bit worse before it gets any better.
 As everything meaningful in life, a marriage needs effort, time, and dedication, but you need to make sure that you are using those valuable resources in the right way.

-To give you a clearer direction in terms of what you need to do to fix your unhappy marriage we recommend these 10 steps on how to fix an unhappy marriage can guide you towards more fulfilment and happiness with your current partner:
+To give you a clearer direction in terms of what you need to do to fix your unhappy marriage we recommend these 10 steps on how to fix an unhappy marriage can guide you towards more fulfillment and happiness with your current partner: